-A Pseudo force (also called as fictitious force, inertial force or d’Alembert force) is an apparent force that acts on all masses whose motion is described using a non-inertial frame of reference frame, such as rotating reference frame.
+A Pseudo force (also called a fictitious force, inertial force or d’Alembert force) is an apparent force that acts on all masses whose motion is described using a non-inertial frame of reference, such as a rotating reference frame.

-Pseudo force comes in effect when the frame of reference has started acceleration compared to a non-accelerating frame.
+Pseudo force comes into effect when the frame of reference has started acceleration compared to a non-accelerating frame.

 Examples of Pseudo Force:

 For example, if you consider a person standing at a bus stop watching an accelerating car, he infers that a force is exerted on the car and it is accelerating.
 Here there is no problem and the pseudo force concept is not required

 But, if the person inside the accelerating car is looking at the person standing at the bus stop, he finds that the person is accelerating with respect to the car, though no force is acting on it.
 Here, the concept of pseudo force is required to convert the non-inertial frame of reference to an equivalent inertial frame of reference.

 For another example consider a ball hung from the roof of a train by means of an inextensible string.
 If the train is at rest or is moving with a uniform speed in a straight line the string will be vertical.
 A passenger will infer that the net force acting on the ball is zero.

 If the train begins to accelerate, then the string will be making an angle with respect to the vertical.
 For the passenger, there are only two forces, and they are not collinear.
 But, the ball remains apparently in a state of equilibrium (as long as the acceleration of the train is constant).
 Here, the concept of pseudo force is required.

 accelerating car of mass M with the passenger of mass m.
 The force from the axle is (m + M)a.
 In the inertial frame, this is the only force on the car and passenger.